A cubature based algorithm to solve decoupled McKean-Vlasov Forward Backward Stochastic Differential Equations: Introduction

 \textbf{Assumptions}.
 As the reader might guess from the previous discussion, the error analysis of the proposed algorithm uses extensively the regularity of $(t,x)\in [0,T]\times \R^d \mapsto \E \phi(X^{t,x,\mu}_T) $ for the forward part and of the solution $u$ of \eqref{Eq:NonLinearPDE} for the backward part.
 Therefore, we present two types of hypotheses that guarantee that the required regularity is attained.

-A first option is to require smoothness on the boundary condition and on all the coefficient functions.
+The first option we present is to require smoothness on the boundary condition and all the coefficient functions, from where we will deduce the necessary regularity.
 However, it is also interesting to consider boundary conditions with less regularity.
 In this case, we need to compensate the regularity loss by imposing stronger diffusion conditions on the forward variable, namely asking for uniform ellipticity of the diffusion matrix $V$.
-We thus consider:

 \begin{description} \item[(SB)] We say that assumption \textbf{(SB)} holds if the mapping $\phi$ in \eqref{NLFBSDE} is $C_b^\infty$. \item [(LB)] We say that assumption \textbf{(LB)} holds if the mapping $\phi$ in \eqref{NLFBSDE} is uniformly Lipschitz continuous and if the matrix $VV^T$ is uniformly elliptic i.e., there exists $c>0$ such that